We should see Rufous-bellied Seedsnipe around high Andean wetlands. Photo: David Fisher

 Day 7: We’ll undertake a memorable journey across the altiplano wilderness.
-From Abra Pampa we’ll drive northwest for a couple of hours until we reach Lake Pozuelos, a vast lagoon of shallow brackish water located high in a mountain-ringed plain.
+From Abra Pampa we’ll drive northwest for a couple of hours until we reach Laguna Pozuelos, a vast lagoon of shallow brackish water located high in a mountain-ringed plain.
 Ornate Tinamous can be spotted crossing the solitary dirt track, and Vicuña — the most elegant of the four South American camelids — run in small herds across the plain.
 The ravines are inhabited by some highly specialized furnariids such as Slender-billed Miner, Straight-billed and Rock Earthcreepers, Streak-fronted Thornbird, plus several attractive singers including Band-tailed Sierra-Finch, Plain-colored Seedeater, and both Bright-rumped and Puna Yellow-Finch.
-We’ll reach Pozuelos by mid-morning and spend the rest of the day exploring this magnificent natural monument, where we hope to find some of the highly specialized Andean avifauna, including James’s and Andean Flamingos, Lesser Rhea, Puna Silvery Grebe, Andean Goose, Puna Teal, Andean Avocet, Puna Ibis, Mountain Caracara, the localized Giant and Slate-colored Coots, Puna Plover, as well as a host of migratory waders such as Baird’s Sandpipers and Wilson’s Phalarope.
+We’ll reach Pozuelos by mid-morning and spend the rest of the day exploring this magnificent natural monument, where we hope to find some of the highly specialized Andean avifauna, including James’s and Andean Flamingos, Lesser Rhea, Puna Silvery Grebe, Andean Goose, Puna Teal, Andean Avocet, Puna Ibis, Mountain Caracara, Puna Plover, the localized Giant and Slate-colored Coots, Puna Plover, as well as a host of migratory waders such as Baird’s Sandpipers, Wilson’s Phalarope, the occasional Hudsonian Godwits en route to their wintering grounds on the coast.
 In the afternoon we’ll reluctantly leave Pozuelos, as we still need to drive several more hours to the northeast and the village of La Quiaca, on the border with Bolivia.
 Night in La Quiaca.